System Design Space

 Common pitfalls

-Rolling out strict typing aggressively without a migration plan for legacy code and measurable impact tracking.
+Rolling out strict typing all at once: Strict rules without a legacy migration plan create a lot of noise and little measurable improvement.

 Recommendations